Skip to content

 Creating New Figures

-3. Provide a detailed description of the desired figure
+3. Provide a detailed description of the figure you want.

 Example instruction: